 Example words: excitable, employable, pleasurable, enjoyable, loveable, readable, breakable, moveable

 Example sentence: I didn’t like his last book – it wasn’t very readable.

--ible is a different spelling of -able.
+A different spelling of -able.

 Example words: responsible, visible, horrible, terrible

 Example sentence: Stars are only visible at night.